huggingface/text-embeddings-inference/README.md

       --dtype <DTYPE>
           The dtype to be forced upon the model

-          If `dtype` is not set, it defaults to float32 on accelerate, and float16 for all other architectures

           [env: DTYPE=]
           [possible values: float16, float32]

       --pooling <POOLING>
-          Optionally control the pooling method.
+          Optionally control the pooling method for embedding models.

           If `pooling` is not set, the pooling configuration will be parsed from the model `1_Pooling/config.json` configuration.

           If `pooling` is set, it will override the model pooling configuration

           [env: POOLING=]
           [possible values: cls, mean]